How-to-Learn-to-Code/git_course_management/README.md

 ### Setup (Quick)
 This will  create a repository named after each students' username. `repoNames` below can be any list that is parallel to `userNames`.

-**Note:** This defaults to making private repositories and doesn't currently support switching this behavior (Will add this soon--promise).
-Therefore, be sure to register your Org with Github as an academic organization for free private repos.
 ```{r}
 setup_course_repos(repoNames = userNames, userNames = userNames, orgName, teamName, auth)
 ```
+**Note:** This defaults to making private repositories.
+This can be changed by passing `private = T`.
+Register your Org with Github as an academic organization for free private repos.

+You can also disable auto-initialization with README with `auto_init = F`.

 # Troubleshooting
 ## Delete repos if there are issues